How healthy are your child’s teeth?

 Tooth Decay and Cavities

 The state of your child’s baby teeth is often a good indication of how healthy their secondary teeth will be.
 Make sure your child’s introduction to dental hygiene is positive, healthy and without complication.
-This means regular check-ups, regular thorough cleans and practicing good hygiene habits every single day.
+This means regular check-ups, regular thorough cleans and practising good hygiene habits every single day.

 Today, children tend to have more sugar in their diets at a much earlier age.
 Their sugar intake has a direct effect on the state of their teeth and gums.
 Natural bacteria and germs that occur in the mouth feed on sugar.
 When this bacteria increases, it leads to the build-up of plaque, which contains nasty enamel-eroding acid.
 This acid breaks down the tooth, leading to cavities that if left untreated, will ultimately lead to extraction or loss of the tooth.